jenansaadatmand/py4e/README.md

 # py4e
- Exercises solution to "Python for everybody" book by Dr. Chuck Language = 100% python
+ Exercises solution to "Python for everybody" book by Dr. Chuck,

+Language = 100% python